WillemWybo/NEAT_NEURON_extension/README.rst

 Introduction
 ------------

-This is an extension of the NEAT toolbox (https://github.com/WillemWybo/NEAT) that allows for the simulation of neuron models while using the typical NEAT interface.
+This is an extension of the NEAT toolbox (https://github.com/WillemWybo/NEAT) that allows for the simulation of NEAT trees with NEURON (https://www.neuron.yale.edu/neuron/).

 Installation
 ------------